 Not all dentists are born equal.
 All dentists have a dentistry degree, but if you want to be specialised, another degree in the area you want to be specialised in is required.
-For example, a periodontist has a degree specialised in periodontology which involves examining the structures around the teeth such as the gums and the bone.
+For example, a periodontist has a degree specialising in periodontology, which involves examining the structures around the teeth, such as the gums and the bone.

 A periodontist treats gum diseases non-surgically and surgically.
 Surgery can also be performed to treat gum recessions, which is when the gums are receding.

 The opposite of that is treating gummy smiles by performing what we call a ‘gum lift’ to look nicer, for personal aesthetic reasons.
 Sometimes, someone’s smile can reveal a lot of gum so that their lip appears quite high.
 For people that feel they have extra gum that is interfering with their image, we can perform a gum-lift (which you can see before and after images of on our Instagram).